loading

 • Provide a rationale for obtaining baseline laboratory studies prior to starting HIV PrEP

-• List the 2021 CDC recommendations for baseline laboratory tests prior to initiating HIV PrEP based on the specific HIV PrEP regimen to be prescribed
+• List the 2021 and 2025 CDC recommendations for baseline laboratory tests prior to initiating specific HIV PrEP regimens

 • Summarize CDC recommendations for prescribing oral and injectable HIV PrEP, follow-up monitoring, and strategies for providing adherence support